kaorahi/lizgoban/README.md

 * Variation by mouse hover
 * Subboard that always shows the principal variation
 * Clickable & draggable win-rate graph with autoanalysis
-* Win-rate bar with evaluations of suggested moves
+* Win-rate bar with scatter plot of (visits, winrate, prior)
 * Trial boards that can be used like tabs in web browsers
 * Keyboard shortcuts, e.g. "3" key for the third variation
 * Watch Leela Zero vs. Leela Zero with different network weights